sharabidinov/web-midterm/README.md

 ```

 ## database type and ERD image
-You can find erd image in
+You can find erd image in img directory
 ```
 from django.db import connection print(connection.vendor)